California Stimulus History Calculator

 Common Mistakes

-The most common errors are using current-year income instead of the filing-year data, assuming the programs are still open, or treating MCTR as a recurring benefit.
+The most common errors are using income from the wrong filing year, assuming the programs are still open, or treating MCTR as a recurring benefit.
 If you need to verify a historical payment, compare the original filing information against the closed program rules shown on this page.

 Sources & Methodology